lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 Transfer learning {#transfer-learning .unnumbered}
 =================

-In addition to high quality MS-based quantitative proteomics data there exist a number of other sources of information that are freely available in the public domain that may be useful to assign a protein to its sub-cellular niche.
+In addition to high quality MS-based quantitative proteomics data, there exist a number of other sources of information that are freely available in the public domain that may be useful to assign a protein to its sub-cellular niche.
 For example, imaging from immunofluorescence